Ciprofloxacin is an antibiotic that used to be used to treat travellers’ diarrhoea.

 6 tablet(s) - £15.00

 Ciprofloxacin is a broad spectrum antibiotic.
-This means, that it is effective against various types of bacteria.
-It used to be used to treat travellers' diarrhoea in for certain travel destination, but because of increased bacterial resistance it’s no longer recommended, no matter where you’re travelling to.
-The recommended antibiotic treatment for travellers' diarrhoea is now Azithromycin.
+This means that it’s effective against various types of bacteria.
+It used to be recommended for travellers’ diarrhoea, but because of high antibiotic resistance rates it’s now no longer recommended to be given to travellers to use ‘just in case’.

 - suffer from kidney problems